“I came to see, in my time at IBM, that culture isn’t just one aspect of the game, it is the game.”

-- Inculcate Culture in Your Leadership Team.
+- Inculcate Culture in Your Senior Management Team.
 From the top to the bottom of your leadership chain, culture needs to be high on their radar.

 By creating a high-performance culture, you will engage people, build meaning and commitment into their work, form them into a high-performing team, and bring more joy into your workplace.